Cellular Edge Infrastructure for Latency-critical Applications

 Resilient 5G vRAN infrastructure

-Slingshot (Lazarev et al., 2023) cleanly hot-migrates the stateless PHY between servers via an in-switch middlebox and an Orion control loop, yielding zero user-visible downtime during planned maintenance and instant recovery from unplanned PHY faults.
-Atlas (Xing et al., 2023) extends resilience to the stateful distributed unit (DU): a fronthaul NF shares one RU between a source and backup DU, while a midhaul NF pre-notifies the CU of failures and a controller orchestrates proactive handovers or reactive failovers.
-The design re-establishes connectivity in ≈100 ms after a DU crash – an order-of-magnitude faster than stock vRAN behavior – with no throughput loss during proactive migration.
-Slingshot and Atlas jointly furnish sub-second availability across the full RAN stack.
+Slingshot cleanly hot-migrates the stateless PHY between servers via an in-switch middlebox and an Orion control loop, yielding zero user-visible downtime during planned maintenance and instant recovery from unplanned PHY faults.
+Atlas extends resilience to the stateful distributed unit (DU): a fronthaul NF shares one RU between a source and backup DU, while a midhaul NF pre-notifies the CU of failures and a controller orchestrates proactive handovers or reactive failovers.
+The design re-establishes connectivity in ≈100 ms after a DU crash, an order of magnitude faster than stock vRAN behavior, with no throughput loss during proactive migration.
+Together, Slingshot and Atlas deliver sub-second availability across the full RAN stack.

 Secure fronthaul network